 Sometimes, being around someone else who is smoking marijuana can be enough.
-Nevertheless, hair follicles tests are the drug tests with the widest windows of detection.
+Nevertheless, hair follicle tests are the drug tests with the widest windows of detection.
 Some tests can detect THC and THC-COOC for as long as 90 days after using marijuana.

 The earliest THC can be detected in the body is via your bloodstream.
-It's been shown that it only takes a few seconds for cannabinoids to enter your blood, where it lasts for several minutes.
-Nonetheless, most drug tests can only detect THC for a few hours.
+It’s been shown that it only takes a few seconds for cannabinoids to enter your blood, where it lasts for several minutes.
+Nonetheless, most drug tests can only detect THC in blood samples for a few hours.
 THC-COOC, on the other hand, can be detected in the bloodstream for several weeks, especially with frequent or heavy use.

 In the vast majority of cases, marijuana patients will be using urine-based drug tests for the detection of weed usage.
 THC-COOC remains detectable for approximately 10 days after your last use.
 Yet, THC-COOC may remain in the urine of heavy and chronic users for up to 30 days.